 To detect a potential effect of pollen diet or parasite on resource collection, reproductive success, stress response, and individual health, mixed models were fitted for each parameter using diet, parasite and their interaction as fixed factors, and colony as random factor.
 Pollen collection, pollen efficacy, and pollen dilution (log-transformed data) were analysed using a Gaussian distribution (i.e., normality of residuals; shapiro.test function from the stats R-package v.4.1.0; R Core Team, 2021) (lmer function from the nlme R package v.3.1.160; Pinheiro et al., 2022).
 Total hatched offspring mass, emerged male mass, and fat body content (i.e., proportion data) were analysed using a Gamma distribution and a log link function (glmmTMB function from the glmmTMB R-package v.1.1.4; Brooks et al., 2017).
-For fat body content, values were square root-transformed and sex was added as crossed fixed effect.
+For fat body content, values were square root-transformed and sex was added as crossed-fixed effect.
 For emerged male mass and fat body content, microcolony was nested within colony in the random factor to deal with pseudo-replication (i.e., several measures per microcolony).

 For larval ejection, a binomial distribution (ejected larvae and total number of living offspring produced as bivariate response) was used after checking for overdispersion and zero inflation (testDispersion and testZeroInflation functions from DHARMa R-package v.0.4.6; Hartig, 2022).
 For worker mortality, a Cox proportional hazard (mixed-effect) model was run with individuals alive at the end of the 35-day treatment assigned as censored, and those who died as uncensored (coxme function from the coxme R-package v.2.2.18.1; Therneau, 2022).
+For these two parameters, diet, parasite and their interaction were also used as fixed factors and colony was included as a random factor.

 The last parameter measured was the parasite load at different time points within infected microcolonies.
 As infection dynamics is a discrete time series, it was analysed using a generalised additive mixed-effect model (GAMM; Wood, 2006).
-Parasite load were square root-transformed and fitted using a Gaussian distribution with a log link.
-Diet and day were set as fixed factor and microcolony nested within colony as random factor.
+Parasite loads were square root-transformed and fitted using a Gaussian distribution with a log link.
+Diet and day were set as fixed factors and microcolony nested within colony as random factors.
 The model assumptions were tested using diagnostic graphs and tests.

-Contrasts were then performed on the models to determine whether uninfected control differed from the infected control, whether effects on uninfected or infected microcolonies differed among diets (emmeans function from the emmeans R-package v.1.8.2; Lenth, 2022).
-For fat body content, data were analysed separately for workers and males as a sex significant effect was detected.
+Contrasts were then performed on the models to determine whether the uninfected control differed from the infected control, and whether effects on uninfected or infected microcolonies differed among diets (emmeans function from the emmeans R-package v.1.8.2; Lenth, 2022).
+For fat body content, data were analysed separately for workers and males as a sex-significant effect was detected.
 Graphs and plots were all performed using the R-package ggplot2 v.3.4.0 (Wickham, 2016) except the one referring to the survival probability of the workers performed with the ggsurvplot function of the survminer R-package v.0.4.9 (Kassambara et al., 2021).
 All the statistical analyses were done using the R software v.4.1.0 (R Core Team, 2021).
 For all statistical analyses, p < 0.05 was used as a threshold for significance.

 Results